 Stéphanie Bricq, great grand-daughter, heir of the know how of the past three generations and anxious to grow the reputation of the Raymond Ragnaud Cognacs, expands their sales in the most prestigious restaurants and liquor stores, in France as well as abroad (75%), mainly in Germany, Switzerland, Belgium, Netherlands, Italy, England and Japan.

-This fine and elegant "eau-de-vie" is produced from a rare and old grape variety "the Folle Blanche".Learn More
+This fine and exquisite "eau-de-vie" is created from an uncommon and old grape variety "the Folle Blanche".Learn More

-The "Folle Blanche" is the original cognac grape variety, abandoned after the attack of phylloxera in the late nineteenth century.
+The "Folle Blanche" is the exceptionally unique cognac grape surrendered after the assault of phylloxera in the late nineteenth century.

 The "Folle Blanche" gives unfathomably exquisite, sensitive and perfumed cognacs.Excl.
 Tax: €62.50 Incl.
 Tax: €75.00